 GOP presidential hopefuls meet at the debate in Miami tonight, sans Trump once more

-Just like in the last two debates, though, Trump is planning some counter programming.
+Just like in the last two debates, though, Trump is planning some counterprogramming.
 He will hold a rally in nearby Hialeah, Fla., during the debate.
-Hialeah is a predominately Cuban American area — which is a subset of voters Trump has done very well with.
+Hialeah is a predominantly Cuban American area, which is a subset of voters Trump has done very well with.
 In 2020, Trump outperformed expectations specifically with Latino voters in South Florida.

 As far as possible alternatives to Trump, all eyes are expected to be on Haley.
 She has been steadily gaining support in the polls.
 Much of her momentum started with strong debate performances.
 There were high expectations that DeSantis would probably fill that role.
 However, his campaign has had a lot of pitfalls — and he has had some pretty lackluster performances in the last few debates.